department-of-veterans-affairs/network-status-exporter/README.md

 ## Usage

-The demo application will send a SNMP request for a status update from selected BGP peering connection in a CSR.
+The demo application will send a SNMP request for a status update from selected BGP peering connection to a network appliance.
 The SNMP response will include whether the peering connection are **established**.

 ```bash
 virtualenv .venv